dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 We can use CSS files to establish the look and feel of a widget or application.
 Dojo leverages [CSS Modules](https://github.com/css-modules/css-modules) to provide all of the flexibility of CSS, but with the additional benefit of localized styling rules to help prevent inadvertent rule collisions.
 Dojo 2 also makes use of [typed CSS modules](https://github.com/Quramy/typed-css-modules), so that we can provide CSS typing files, enabling you to target CSS files in your import statements.

-To allow our Worker widget to be styled, we need to modify the Widget class.
+To allow our `Worker` widget to be styled, we need to modify the class.
 First, apply a [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) to the class to modify the widget's constructor and prepare its instances to work with CSS modules.
-Also, we will apply a theme "mixin" to the Worker widget.
+Also, we will apply a theme *mixin* to the Worker widget.
 A mixin is not intended to be used on its own, but instead works with a class to add useful functionality.

 {% instruction 'Add the following import to the top of `Worker.ts`:' %}